xames3/smart/docs/source/index.rst

 contributing to the `NASA Open Science`_ mission, promoting transparent, reproducible, and inclusive research.

-With Open science, I often do Open Source |dash| which to me, is more than a philosophy.
+With Open science, I often do Open Source.
+For me, it is more than a philosophy.
 It's my personal reminder to make my learnings, experiences, and knowledge free and accessible, breaking down the cultural and digital barriers and inviting collaboration across disciplines and borders.